Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Highton has 74 active public transport stops serviced by 15 routes.
-These routes provide a total of 1,826 weekly passenger trips.
-Residents have good transport accessibility, with an average distance of 255 meters to the nearest stop.
+These provide a total of 1,826 weekly passenger trips.
+Residents have good accessibility to transport, with an average distance of 255 meters to the nearest stop.
 Most residents commute outward from this primarily residential area.
-Cars remain the dominant mode of transport at 93%.
-On average, there are 1.6 vehicles per dwelling.
+Cars are the dominant mode of transportation at 93%, with an average vehicle ownership of 1.6 per dwelling.
 According to the 2021 Census, 26.5% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 260 trips per day across all routes, resulting in approximately 24 weekly trips per individual stop.
+The service frequency averages 260 trips per day across all routes, resulting in approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport